-Behaviour Points on SIMs and EduLink are sent to Heads of Department, tutors and Heads of Year.
+Behaviour Points are monitored by Heads of Department, tutors and Heads of Year and the leadership team.
 Teachers followed by Heads of Department follow up in the first instance when issues arise in a particular subject area.
 Tutors and/or Heads of Year follow up with student if there appears to be difficulties across subjects.

-If a detention is given, the teacher needs to record this on EduLink, as well as ensure the student has recorded it in their Planner, with the date and time of the detention so that parents/carers and form tutor can note it.
+If a detention is given, the teacher needs to record this on the students behaviour record, as well as ensure the student has recorded it in their Planner, with the date and time of the detention so that parents/carers and form tutor can note it.
 Parents should be informed by the teacher or, if deemed more appropriate, the Head of Department or Head of Year if the detention is over 20-minutes after school.
 Longer detentions cannot be sat on the same day.
 During the detention, the student reflects on his or her behaviour, describes what he or she has done, writes out the rule that was contravened (if appropriate), describes the behaviour that needs to change and any support needed to change that behaviour.
 Whole class detentions are only given in exceptional circumstances and only if the teacher is confident that the breach of a rule rules applies to all students equally in the class.